Introducing GEN3

 Your GEN3 can provide 5GPM under current variable conditions but you are asking for 7.5GPM – The output temperature will drop significantly below the set-temperature to a temperature more resembling warm, not hot.
 Obviously, try to avoid doing this.

-Common Flow Rates // Fixtures and Appliances
+Common Flow Rates // Fixtures & Appliances

 Vanity/bathoom sink: